ohirose/bcpd/README.md

 ## Demo

+### Point Set Registration
 If you are a MATLAB user, demo codes can be executed in the MATLAB command window.

 - Download the datasets required for demos:
   [BCPD](https://www.dropbox.com/s/6kd4uiyt150uyz9/bcpd-demodata20200127.zip?dl=1) and
   [BCPD++](https://www.dropbox.com/s/um46xujczko39jk/bcpd-pp-demodata20210226.zip?dl=1).
-  If you have trouble downloading them, go to [bcpd-dataset](https://github.com/ohirose/bcpd-dataset).
+  - If you have trouble downloading them, go to [bcpd-dataset](https://github.com/ohirose/bcpd-dataset).
 - Decompress and move the datasets into the `data` folder in this software.
 - Start MATLAB.
 - Go to the `demo` folder in the MATLAB environment.